JoaoSaraiva99/joaosaraiva/README.md

-# João Saraiva
-Analytics Portfolio
+# Talent Segmentation and Workforce Profiling using KModes